newmacuser/Strong-password-generator/README.md

 # Strong-password-generator
-Description: This is a generator that creates a random strong password with a mixture of both uppercase and lowercase letters, numbers, and special characters.
-When it creates a strong and random password, it also generates a recovery key.
+Description: This is a generator that randomly creates a strong password with a mixture of both uppercase and lowercase letters, numbers, and special characters.
+However, when it creates a password, it also generates a recovery key.

 Requirement: Must be executed on a Linux machine running Ubuntu OS (20.04 or higher) or Debian OS (10 or higher).